DmytroY/Data_Azure_Spark/README.md

 When terraform ask for prefix use "yakovd", either data in src/config.json should be changed respectively.

 ## Data
-After Terraform created resurses we can put our data to the Azure storage account blob container.
+After Terraform created resourses we can put our data to the Azure storage account blob container.
 To check access to the data we can use pyspark console this way:
 ```
 pyspark \